The World Is Not Enough: Music

 The soundtrack to The World Is Not Enough is the second Bond soundtrack to be composed by David Arnold.
 Arnold broke tradition by not ending the film with a reprise of the opening theme or, as with the previous three films, a new song.
 Originally, Arnold intended to use the song "Only Myself to Blame" at the end of the film; however, Apted discarded this and the song was replaced by a remix of the "James Bond Theme".
 "Only Myself to Blame", written by Arnold and Don Black and sung by Scott Walker, is the 19th and final track on the album and its melody is Elektra King's theme.
 The theme is heard in "Casino", "Elektra's Theme" and "I Never Miss".
 Arnold added two new themes to the final score, both of which are reused in the following film, Die Another Day.

 The title song, "The World Is Not Enough", was written by David Arnold with Don Black and performed by Garbage.
 It is the fifth Bond theme co-written by Black, preceded by "Thunderball", "Diamonds Are Forever", "The Man with the Golden Gun", and "Tomorrow Never Dies".
 IGN chose "The World Is Not Enough" as the ninth-best James Bond theme of all time.
-In 2012 Grantland ranked the song as the second-best Bond song of all-time, behind only "Goldfinger."
+In 2012 Grantland ranked the song as the second-best Bond song of all time, behind only "Goldfinger."
 The song also appeared in two "best of 1999" polls: #87 in 89X's "Top 89 Songs of 1999" and No. 100 in Q101's "Top 101 of 1999".

-Another theme song was made by English post-Britpop band Straw (band), which was also titled The World Is Not Enough but was rejected in favor of Garbage's song.
-The song is unique as the lyrics contains references to several of the Ian Fleming novels, including references to Goldfinger, You Only Live Twice, On Her Majesty's Secret Service, and Live and Let Die.
+Another theme song was made by English post-Britpop band Straw, which was also entitled The World Is Not Enough but was rejected in favor of Garbage's song.
+The song is unique as the lyrics contain references to several of the Ian Fleming novels, including references to Goldfinger, You Only Live Twice, On Her Majesty's Secret Service, and Live and Let Die.